shelcia/noobcodes-docs/docs/adobe/reverse-nodes.md

 Given the `head` of a linked list, reverse the nodes of the list `k` at a time, and return the modified list.

-`k` is a positive integer and is less than or equal to the length of the linked list.
+`k` is a positive integer and is less than or equal to the length of the **linked list**.
 If the number of nodes is not a multiple of `k` then left-out nodes, in the end, should remain as it is.

 You may not alter the values in the list's nodes, only nodes themselves may be changed.